prudent-rs/prudent/README.md

 - clear
 - obvious (easy to search for and review).

+# const-friendly
+Results of `prudent`'s macro invocations are `const` if the original invocation would be `const` also.

 # API and examples
 All the following examples are also run as [doctests](https://doc.rust-lang.org/rustdoc/write-documentation/documentation-tests.html).